zhiyu/chartee/README.md

 ### What is Chartee

-Chartee is a charting library which currently supports ios application development.
+Chartee is a charting library which currently supports ios platform.

 ### How to use